GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/java/README.md

 You should now receive alerts in your Slack channel whenever a quota reaches the specified threshold limit.

-## 4. Release Note

-### 4.1 V4: Quota Monitoring across GCP services

-#### New
-- The new version provides visibility into Quotas across various GCP services beyond the original GCE (Compute).
-- New Data Studio Dashboard template reporting metrics across GCP services

-#### Known Limitations
-- The records are grouped by hour.
-Scheduler need to be configured to start running preferably at the beginning of the hour.
-- Out of the box solution is configured to scan quotas ‘once every day’.
-The SQL query to build the dashboard uses current date to filter the records.
-If you change the frequency, make changes to the query to rightly reflect the latest data.

-## 5. What is Next?
-1. Graphs (Quota utilization over a period of time)
-2. Search project, folder, org, region
-3. Threshold configurable for each metric

-## 5. Contact Us
+## 4. Contact Us
-For any comments, issues or feedback, please reach out to us at pso-quota-monitoring@google.com
+For any comments, issues or feedback, please reach out to us at quota-monitoring-solution@google.com